Aliases for DDX41 Gene

 GeneCards Summary for DDX41 Gene

 DDX41 (DEAD (Asp-Glu-Ala-Asp) Box Polypeptide 41) is a Protein Coding gene.
-Among its related pathways are Cytosolic sensors of pathogen-associated DNA and Cytosolic sensors of pathogen-associated DNA.
-GO annotations related to this gene include RNA binding and ATP-dependent helicase activity.
+Diseases associated with DDX41 include von economo's disease and cd3gamma deficiency.
+Among its related pathways are Immune System and Cytosolic sensors of pathogen-associated DNA.
+GO annotations related to this gene include nucleic acid binding and helicase activity.

 UniProtKB/Swiss-Prot for DDX41 Gene